 Investors should note that the Sub-Fund is not guaranteed or capital protected.
 Investors in this Sub-Fund should be prepared and able to sustain losses of the capital invested, up to a total loss.
 The Sub-Fund's Investment Strategy is speculative and entails substantial risks.
-There can be no assurance that the Investment Objective of the Sub-Fund will be achieved, and results may vary substantially over time.
+There can be no assurance that the investment objective of the Sub-Fund will be achieved, and results may vary substantially over time.
 An investment in the Sub-Fund involves a high degree of risk, including the risk that the entire amount invested may be lost.
-You should be aware that synthetic short selling (i.e. obtaining "short" positions through the use of derivatives), the use of derivatives for other purposes than hedging and other leveraged positions and potentially limited diversification relative to more conventional strategies could, in certain circumstances, substantially increase the impact of adverse market conditions on the Sub-Fund's Net Asset Value.
-See "Specific Risk Factors."
+You should be aware that synthetic short selling (i.e. obtaining "short" positions through the use of derivatives), the high level of leverage, the use of derivatives for other purposes than hedging and other leveraged positions could, in certain circumstances, substantially increase the impact of adverse market conditions on the Sub-Fund's Net Asset Value.
+See "Specific Risk Factors".